Hyperproof/hypersync-sdk/doc/001-getting-started.md

 ## Next Steps

-Once you have installed the prerequisites and obtained a development organization, you are ready to install your first custom HypersyncApp.
-Follow the guidance in [App Development Workflow](./002-dev-workflow.md) to install, use and update one of the pre-built sample apps.
+Once you have installed the prerequisites and obtained a development organization, you are ready to install your first custom Hypersync app.
+Follow the guidance in [App Development Workflow](./002-dev-workflow.md) to install, test and update one of the pre-built sample apps.

 <br></br>
 [Return to Table of Contents](./000-toc.md)